gehelem/als/README.md

 ### Output :

-ALS produce 1 output in work folder:
+ALS produce 0 or 1 output in work folder:
-- stack_image.tiff --> Xbits file, RGB, TIFF format --> It's preview of actual stack image with contrast/luminosity correction
 - (option) stack_xxxxxx.fit/fits --> It's the recording of the intermediate raw images of the stack